-- X, Y, and Z position the tool head and the piece that is being printed spatially,
+- X, Y, and Z position the tool head and the piece that is being printed spatially

-- E is responsible for the progress of the filament in the extruder.
+- E is responsible for the progress of the filament in the extruder

 The benefits of IDEX technology

-The benefits of IDEX do not only lie in combining different materials, but they are also significant when it comes to reducing costs.
-IDEX technology reduces the cost of machinery in half, as, with the same number of 3D printers, the final customer can get twice as many printed parts as they would get with other dual extrusion machines, thanks to BCN3D’s signature Duplication- and Mirror modes.
+This system reduces the cost of machinery in half, as, with the same number of 3D printers, the final customer can get twice as many printed parts as they would get with other dual extrusion machines, thanks to BCN3D’s signature Duplication- and Mirror modes.